-- A nearby state park or recreation area: You know that park that you’ve been meaning to visit for years?
+- A nearby state park or recreation area — You know that park that you’ve been meaning to visit for years?
 Now’s the time to go!
 Call ahead of time to see that the park is open for camping.

-- Lakes, rivers, and other bodies of water: There’s always something to do when you’re on the water.
+- Lakes, rivers, and other bodies of water — There’s always something to do when you’re on the water.
 Lakes and rivers usually have RV parks nestled somewhere along the shore.

-- RV resorts: If you’re looking for a glamping experience, try an upscale RV resort.
+- RV resorts — If you’re looking for a glamping experience, try an upscale RV resort.
 These typically have all the amenities and activities you could want, all within the campgrounds.

-Remember, Memorial Day is a popular travel time.
+Note: Memorial Day is a popular travel time.
 Reserve your campsite in advance so you don’t pull up to a campground that has no vacancies.

 After you choose your location, make sure that your route is accessible for the RV.
 Take things like toll roads, narrow passages, and steep inclines into consideration.

-Step Two: Prep the RV
+Step 3: Prep the RV